bcorso/vagrant-docker-django/README.md

 A Vagrant setup for running a VM that is running Docker that is running Django.

+The purpose of this is to isolate the python/django developement environment much like you would with [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) except with the ability to isolate everything, not just python.

 ## Requirements

 * [Vagrant](http://www.vagrantup.com/) version 1.6.0 or greater (for docker provisions)